·

 I’ve learned a solid Pinterest marketing strategy for bloggers that I use to grow traffic.
 I pair this strategy with patience and consistency: it’s working!

 Pinterest for bloggers has been a bit of a challenge in recent years.
+Pinterest tips and tricks change regularly as the platform grows.

 Many changes and recommendations from “experts” have made it difficult to determine what works to grow blog traffic with Pinterest.